-Horizon Workrooms by Meta is a mixed reality experience that works across VR and the web to improve a team’s ability to collaborate and connect remotely.
-Users can join a meeting in VR as avatars or dial into the virtual room from their computer by video call.
+Horizon Workrooms by Meta is a mixed-reality experience that works across VR and the web to improve a team’s ability to collaborate and connect remotely.
+Users can join a business meeting in VR as avatars or dial into the virtual room from their computer by video call.

 Workrooms are designed to use hands as the primary input.
 It allows users to: